Pension Benefit Guaranty Corporation.

 Comments should be submitted by January 18, 2011.

 Comments may be submitted by any of the following methods:

-The collection of information may be obtained without charge by writing to the Disclosure Division, Office of General Counsel, at the above address or by visiting the Disclosure Division or calling 202-326-4040 during normal business hours.
+Copies of the collection of information and comments may be obtained without charge by writing to the Disclosure Division, Office of General Counsel, at the above address or by visiting the Disclosure Division or calling 202-326-4040 during normal business hours.
 (TTY/TDD users may call the Federal relay service toll-free at 1-800-877-8339 and ask to be connected to 202-326-4040.)
-The regulation on Liability for Termination of Single-Employer Plans can be found on PBGC's Web site at http://www.pbgc.gov/res/laws-and-regulations/code-of-federal-regulations/part-4062---liability-for-termination-of-single-employer-plans.html.
+The regulation on Liability for Termination of Single-Employer Plans can be accessed on PBGC's Web site at http://www.pbgc.gov.Start Further Info

 FOR FURTHER INFORMATION CONTACT: